choderalab/yank/docs/yamlpages/experiments.rst

 :ref:`molecule's regions <yaml_molecules_regions>`.
 You can also select atoms through a :func:`compound region <yank.Topography.select>` where regions are combined through set operators ``and``/``or``.

-**Note:** The Boresch-like and RMSD restraints require that the ligand and receptor are close to each other to make sure the standard state correction computation is stable.
-We recommend only using the ``Boresch``, ``PeriodicTorsionBoresch``, or ``RMSD``, options if you know the binding mode of your system already!

 .. _yaml_experiments_multiple: